-If the reference is put to sleep (program SLP = 1 and $\overline{\text{CS}}$ = 1) the reference is powered down after the next conversion.
-This conversion result is valid.
-On $\overline{\text{CS}}$ falling edge, the reference is powered up.
-In order to ensure the reference output has settled before the next conversion, the power up time can be extended by delaying the data read 12ms after the falling edge of $\overline{\text{CS}}$.
-Once all 16 bits are read from the device or $\overline{\text{CS}}$ is brought HIGH, the next conversion automatically begins.
+If the reference is put to sleep (program SLP = 1 and $\overline{CS} = 1$) the reference is powered down after the next conversion.
+This last conversion result is valid.
+On \overline{CS} falling edge, the reference is powered back up.
+In order to ensure the reference output has settled before the next conversion, the power up time can be extended by delaying the data read after the falling edge of \overline{CS} .
+Once all 16 bits are read from the device or \overline{CS} is brought HIGH, the next conversion automatically begins.
 In the default operation, the reference remains powered up at the conclusion of the conversion cycle.

-Driving V{IN}+ and V{IN}-
+Driving V{IN}^+ and V{IN}^-

 The input drive requirements can best be analyzed using the equivalent circuit of Figure 16.
 The input signal V{SIG} is connected to the ADC input pins (IN+ and IN-) through an equivalent source resistance R_S .
 This resistor includes both the actual generator source resistance and any additional optional resistors connected to the input pins.
 Optional input capacitors C{IN} are also connected to the ADC input pins.
-This capacitor is placed in parallel with the ADC input parasitic capacitance C{PAB} .
-Depending on the PCB layout, C{PAR} has typical values between 2pF and 15pF.
-In addition, the equivalent circuit of Figure 16 includes the converter equivalent internal resistor R{SW} and sampling capacitor C{FO} .
+This capacitor is placed in parallel with the input parasitic capacitance C{PAR} .
+This parasitic capacitance includes elements from the printed circuit board (PCB)

 Figure 16.
-LTC2460/LTC2462 Input Drive Equivalent Circuit
+LTC2470/LTC2472 Input Drive Equivalent Circuit